The days of using your insurance to see the family doctor are numbered.

-Now that you have a better understanding of why everything is so expensive at your doctor’s office we can discuss why it is more affordable to see a direct primary care doctor.
+Now that you have a better understanding of why everything is so expensive at your doctor’s office we can discuss why it is more affordable to see a direct primary care doctor in Austin, TX.

 My overhead is a phone, an electronic medical record, internet access, rent for office space and one medical assistant.
 The clinic is built lean because we don’t have costs to shift, we don’t have to waste time on the phone with the insurance company, we don’t have to check if your insurance is still active before you walk through the door.

 The revenue that is generated through the monthly fee is where we get the money to pay our overhead and the doctor’s salary.
 We don’t need

 to make a profit on anything else.
 So what do we do?
 We spend more time with you, and we pass our savings on everything else related to your healthcare to you.